 Embrace the Dividend

 That means that each year Verizon will pay you 4.5% of your entire investment just for holding the stock.
-Dividend yield is tied to stock price so expect it to change over time but dividends are relatively easy to predict.
-Retirees should embrace dividend-paying stocks as a core part of their portfolio.
+The dividend yield is tied to stock price so expect it to change over time, but dividends are relatively easy to predict.
+Retirees should embrace dividend-paying stocks as a core part of their portfolios.

 Look at Funds

 Unless you have a lot of experience in the financial markets, picking individual stocks probably isn’t a good idea.
 Many financial advisers also shy away from individual stock picking and instead choose funds—either ETFs or stock-based mutual funds.